 Unless you want to give up, you do not have to drop your case.
-Depending on your situation, you may be able to still win a green card.
+Depending on the facts of your situation, you might be able to still win a green card through marriage, even though you are living apart from your spouse.
 I see a few possible options.

 Let’s take them one at a time.

-First, how likely is it that you may get back with your husband?
+First, how likely is it that you may get back and reunite with your husband?

 If you and your husband are talking, that seems like a good sign.
 It could be both of you just need some time to “cool off” a bit.
 Rather than trying to force him to go with you to the interview now, you could tell the government you need to postpone the upcoming appointment and ask for a new date.

 This approach may give you enough time to work out differences with your spouse, and get back together before the date of your rescheduled interview.